JuKo007/PersonalWebsite/content/authors/admin/_index.md

   url: https://www.uni-ulm.de/en/

 # Short bio (displayed in user profile at end of posts)
-bio: Doing research at the intersection of Social Psychology with Data Science.
+bio: Doing research at the intersection of Social Psychology and Data Science.

 # Interests to show in About widget
 interests: